serbantanasa/solar_travel_calculator/docs/spec.md

 ## 6. External Dependencies (Initial)
 - `nalgebra` or `ndarray` for vector math and matrices.
-- `hifitime` or `chrono` for precise time handling compatible with SPICE.
 - `clap` for CLI parsing.
 - `serde` + `serde_yaml`/`toml` for scenario serialization.
 - `thiserror` for structured error handling.